 6. Invest in technology and tools to strengthen digital shelf presence

 Every brand needs data to know what actions will drive the most noticeable results on the digital shelf.
-The eCommerce race is won by brands and retailers who take advantage of technology for customer and competitor data.
+Brands and retailers that make use of technology for competitor and customer data win the eCommerce race.
 Amazon, Walmart, Flipkart, and Target are just a few examples of retailers who have leveraged data and analytics to gain an edge.
 It is one area that has been less explored but is fast gaining importance.
 To stay competitive and thrive in the evolving retail environment, brands and retailers need advanced digital shelf analytics.

 Additionally, it may take a dedicated eCommerce team or a lot of resources to properly handle the digital shelf across all retailers that you do not have access to; Our eCommerce experts can help you fill in the gaps and start working towards implementing actionable plans to grow their businesses.